philiptran218/UNSW_Dreams/assumptions.md

 John: channels_list_v1
     Channels_list should take users id
+    Assumes channels data type has a way of checking to see if theres a person inside the channel.
     Assume if id is invalid, then an input error occurs.
     If id is valid, needs to scan through the channel to find the persons id If id is in channel, it and all its information will be printed.